junhahyung/erank_gs/README.md

 # Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting (Neurips'24)

-This repository contains the implementation of **Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting**, accepted at **NeurIPS 2024**.
-Our work investigates the role of effective rank in 3D Gaussian splatting and proposes novel regularization techniques to enhance its performance.
+This repository contains the implementation of **Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting**.

 ## Getting Started